smc77/talks/intro_to_ml/README.md

 # Probably Approximately Correct: A Very Brief Tour of All of Machine Learning

 This talk was intended to provide a shallow overview of the field of machine learning for an audience who (on average) had very little exposure to the topic but were quantitatively sophisticated.
-The talk also provided a reference for references throughout the rest of the conference.
+The talk also provided a reference for other talks throughout the rest of the conference.

 The talk follows a rough outline: